 Ciena holds two call spread options on its common stock relating to the shares issuable upon conversion of two issues of its convertible notes.
 These call spread options are designed to mitigate exposure to potential dilution from the conversion of the notes.
 Ciena purchased a call spread option relating to the 0.25% Convertible Senior Notes due May 1, 2013 for \$28.5 million during the second quarter of fiscal 2006.
 Ciena purchased a call spread option relating to the 0.875% Convertible Senior Notes due June 15, 2017 for \$42.5 million during the third quarter of fiscal 2007.
 In each case, the call spread options were purchased at the time of the notes offering from an affiliate of the underwriter.
 The cost of each call spread option was recorded as a reduction in paid in capital.
-For deductions associated with Ciena's equity compensation, credits to paid-in capital will be recorded when those tax benefits are used to reduce taxes payable.

 Each call spread option is exercisable, upon maturity of the relevant issue of convertible notes, for such number of shares of Ciena common stock issuable upon conversion of that series of notes in full.
 Each call spread option has a "lower strike price" equal to the conversion price for the notes and a "higher strike price" that serves to cap the amount of dilution protection provided.
 At its election, Ciena can exercise the call spread options on a net cash basis or a net share basis.
 The value of the consideration of a net share settlement will be equal to the value upon a net cash settlement and can range from \$0, if the market price per share of Ciena common stock upon exercise is equal to or below the lower strike price, to approximately \$45.7 million (in the case of the April 2006 call spread option) or approximately \$76.1 million (in the case of the June 2007 call spread), if the market price per share of Ciena common stock upon exercise is at or above the higher strike price.
 If the market price on the date of exercise is between the lower strike price and the higher strike price, in lieu of a net settlement, Ciena may elect to receive the full number of shares underlying the call spread option by paying the aggregate option exercise price, which is equal to the original principal outstanding on that series of notes.
 Should there be an early unwind of the call spread option, the amount of cash or shares to be received by Ciena will depend upon the existing overall market conditions, and on Ciena's stock price, the volatility of Ciena's stock and the remaining term of the call spread option.
-The number of shares subject to the call spread options and higher strike prices are subject to customary adjustments.
+The number of shares subject to the call spread options and the lower and higher strike prices are subject to customary adjustments.

-(14) SHARE-BASED COMPENSATION EXPENSE
+(15) SHARE-BASED COMPENSATION EXPENSE